Weight Loss

 What is Cagrilintide?

-In the Phase 2 trial (NCT03856047), cagrilintide monotherapy at 4.5 mg produced mean body weight reductions of 10.8% at 26 weeks versus 3.0% with placebo.
-The combination of cagrilintide 2.4 mg with semaglutide 2.4 mg demonstrated 15.6% weight loss at 32 weeks in a Phase 1b study, outperforming semaglutide alone.
-Phase 3 trials (REDEFINE program) are ongoing.
+The numbers so far are encouraging.
+In the Phase 2 trial, 4.5 mg cagrilintide alone produced 10.8% body weight reduction at 26 weeks (versus 3.0% placebo).
+Pair 2.4 mg cagrilintide with 2.4 mg semaglutide and you get 15.6% at 32 weeks — beating semaglutide by itself.
+Phase 3 trials (the REDEFINE program) are still running.

 Mechanism of Action